James W. Cleary

-James William Cleary (born April 16, 1927 – April 28, 2007) was an American university administrator and editor.
+James William Cleary (April 16, 1927 – April 28, 2007) was an American university administrator and editor.
 He was the co-editor of multiple editions of Robert's Rules of Order and served as the second president of California State University, Northridge from 1969 to 1992.

 Academic career

 Born April 16, 1927, in Milwaukee, Wisconsin, Cleary received his bachelor's and master's degrees from Marquette University and his Ph.D. from the University of Wisconsin-Madison.
 He taught speech at the University of Wisconsin and later rose to the administrative ranks, ending his tenure at Wisconsin as the Vice Chancellor for Academic Affairs.
 Cleary became President of California State University, Northridge (CSUN) in 1969 and served until his retirement in 1992.